-2020 has been a challenging year for many businesses.
+2021 has been another challenging year for many businesses.
 Covid-19 has caused numerous businesses to rethink their business strategy.
 Many businesses have had to pivot to new markets to sustain profitability and cash flow.
 Congress has also had to respond to Covid-19.
 It made changes to the Tax Cut and Jobs Act for 2020.
-It also passed The Coronavirus Aid, relief and Economic Security Act (“CARES ACT”) on March 27, 2020.
-These acts contained many new tax provisions to help businesses and individuals impacted by Covid-19.
+It also passed The Coronavirus Aid, relief and Economic Security Act (“CARES ACT”) as well as the the American Rescue Plan.
+Congress is currently negotiating Infrastructure and Budget Reconciliation Legislation.
+These proposals include tax benefits for individuals as well as enhanced energy credits for individuals and businesses.
+However, the proposals include many provisions increasing the tax burden for individuals and businesses.
+The existing Acts contain many tax provisions to help businesses and individuals impacted by Covid-19.
 Some of these provisions are listed below.
 As a business owner it is in your best interest to be aware of these changes and how they can help your business and reduce your tax liabilities.

 The paid sick leave credit is designed to allow business to get a credit for an employee who is unable to work (including telework) because of Coronavirus quarantine or self-quarantine or has Coronavirus symptoms and is seeking a medical diagnosis.
 Those employees are entitled to paid sick leave for up to 10 days (up to 80 hours) at the employee’s regular rate of pay up to $511 per day and $5,110 in total.